datacamp-content-public/courses-ec-o300-r-session/chapter1.md

 Data Management 1 - Create new variable and calculate its mean

 `@instructions`
-Using the dataset mtcars, create the new variable "efficiency" which should equal to ratio of hp to gallons of gasoline needed to run 100 miles, that is, efficiency = hp/(100/mpg).
+Using the dataset mtcars, create the new variable "efficiency" which should equal to ratio of horsepower to gallons of gasoline needed to run 100 miles, that is, efficiency = horsepower/(100/mpg).

 `@hint`
 Assign the values of the new variable by writing the formula to compute the values.
 Recall that variables must be written following the syntax: mtcars$varname.
+Thus, your code should start as: mtcars$efficiency <- mtcars$...

 `@pre_exercise_code`
 ```{r}